Rajdooth: Production

 Meghamash, the 19-year-old older son of late Srihari and Disco Shanti, was cast to make his film debut.
 The crew of the film are all debutants as well.
 The film is named Rajdooth after the motorcycle of the same name.

 Soundtrack

-Release
+Reception

-The film released to mixed reviews.
+The film released to negative reviews.

 The Hindu wrote that "The film is technically okay but would do itself a favour if trimmed by another ten minutes.
 The comedians try to salvage the film... but in vain".
+The Times of India gave the film one-and-a-half out of five stars and wrote that "Rajdooth is an outdated and dreadful ride".